Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	improper usage

-4. An employee attempting to access software on their work device for personal use can be example what
+4. An employee attempting to access software on their work device for personal use can be example what security incident type ?

-5. Which
+6. Which